blakepell/AvalonMudClient/README.md

  - Documentation
  - Ensure touch screen scrolling is smooth on all terminals and controls.

-### Long Term Road-map

- - Publish this app on the Windows Store free of charge.

 ### Recognition / Thank you to testers